-Many Shopify customers report that their site’s visitors count is lower than Google’s.
+Many Shopify customers report that their site’s visitor count is lower than Google’s.
 This is most likely due to minor variations in how Google and Shopify record and monitor visitors.

 The Google Tag Assistant is a helpful tool for scanning your website and detecting any tracking script issues.

 Bear in mind, though, that Shopify’s Customers reports limit you to 30,000 customers; if you’re running a big ecommerce business and need data for more than 30,000 customers, you’ll need to use Google Analytics.

 Don’t get too worked up if you’ve completed this tutorial and have more questions than when you began.

 The more you learn about your store’s data and the better you get at analyzing that data, the more possibilities you open up.

 Running a Shopify store with analytics is like rolling a snowball down the side of a mountain.
 The more you do it, the more snow accumulates and the larger the ball grows.